Inside MAM compression

 4 4 uncompressed payload size (u32 little-endian)

-The signature byte after MAM identifies the compression algorithm used by the rest of the file.
-Microsoft defines five algorithms across the COMPRESSION_FORMAT_* family; prefetch uses Xpress Huffman (0x04) exclusively.
-The uncompressed size field tells the decompressor how large the output buffer needs to be.
+The byte after MAM identifies which COMPRESSION_FORMAT_* algorithm was used.
+Microsoft defines five across the family.
+Prefetch only ever uses Xpress Huffman (0x04).
+The size field tells the decompressor exactly how large the output buffer needs to be — handy because the SCCA payload has no length field of its own at the same offset.

 Xpress Huffman in one paragraph

-Xpress Huffman is a block-oriented LZ77 variant.
-Each block starts with a 256-entry Huffman alphabet table — one nibble per symbol — defining literal-byte codes for 0..255 plus match-length codes.
-The encoded stream is read as Huffman codes; each symbol either emits a literal byte or signals a back-reference into the already-decompressed output.
-The format is documented as [MS-XCA] in Microsoft's open-spec corpus.
+Xpress Huffman is a block-oriented LZ77 variant, specified as [MS-XCA] in Microsoft's open spec corpus.
+Each block opens with a 256-entry Huffman alphabet — one nibble per symbol — defining literal byte codes for 0..255 plus match-length codes.
+The encoded bitstream is decoded as Huffman codes; each symbol either emits a literal or signals a back-reference into the already-decompressed output.
+Not the fastest LZ variant ever shipped, but compact, deterministic, and good enough for files that are typically 30–100 KB.

-The parser this site uses (frnsc-prefetch) carries a pure-Rust implementation of Xpress Huffman decoding so the entire pipeline can run inside a WebAssembly module — no native shell-out, no Windows-only API required.
+The parser this site runs (frnsc-prefetch) carries a pure-Rust Xpress Huffman decoder so the whole pipeline can run inside a WebAssembly module without a native shell-out or the Windows-only RtlDecompressBufferEx API.
+The libscca C library does the same on the desktop side; PECmd uses the .NET implementation that ships with the framework.